ArduPilot/ardupilot_wiki/common/source/docs/common-tbs-rc.rst

 With the receiver connected and configured correctly proceed with RC calibration as normal.

 See :ref:`common-crsf-telemetry` for information about telemetry data sent, display scripts for OpenTX transmitters, and adjustment of ArduPilot parameters via CRSF.

+.. warning:: If the autopilot is rebooted via MAVLink, it will lose communication with the CRSF receiver until the receiver is power cycled.
+Also, the CRSF TX must be transmitting BEFORE the receiver is powered up.

 CRSF Video Transmitters
 =======================